 Students must be present for at least 135 hours of bona fide instruction to be eligible for a full credit (67.5 hours for a half credit).
 Students who do not meet the minimum instructional time requirement for earning credit may be denied credit.
-Please refer to the Attendance section of the Student Progression Plan for additional information.
+Students who enroll in school or class late shall be allowed to make up the classwork.
+In order to receive full semester credit, a student must be enrolled in any school a minimum of forty-five days.